Why are delinquent accounts posted on the internet?

 2009 Wisconsin Act 28 added a posting requirement for revoked sellers.
 Effective October 1, 2009, we are required by sec.
 73.03(64), Wis.
 Stats., to post information about taxpayers on the internet if they had a sellers permit revoked and have an outstanding balance.
 The

 listing is required to include the real name, business name, address, type of tax, total amount eligible for posting and revocation date.

 What is considered a delinquent account?

-The Wisconsin Department of Revenue considers a tax "delinquent" when the due date of a department assessment has passed and any statutory appeal rights have expired.
-Once this has occurred, the assessment is subject to collection action.
+We consider a tax "delinquent" when the due date of an assessment has passed, and any statutory appeal rights have expired.
+Once delinquent, the debt is subject to collection action.

-Are there estimated amounts due in the delinquent account?
+Can there be estimated amounts due in the delinquent account?

-Yes, there might be.
-The department issues estimated assessments of the amount due when an individual or business does not file a required tax return.
-The department will adjust the estimates to the correct amount of taxes, interest, penalties, fees, and costs when the required tax returns are filed.
+Yes.
+We issue estimated assessments of the amount due when an individual or business does not file a required tax return.
+When the required tax returns are subsequently filed, we adjust the estimates to the correct amount of taxes, interest, penalties, fees, and costs.

 revoked sellers page.